-In his testimony, witness Roberts acknowledged an issue regarding a purported Right of First Refusal (ROFR) in a document between BHIL and the Village, but he noted that it was unclear whether or how it would affect the Proposed Transaction.
-Tr. vol. 3, 119; tr. vol. 4, 34, 37.
-The validity and legal efficacy of the ROFR is before the North Carolina General Courts of Justice and not this Commission.
-Tr. vol. 2, 67.
-As the Commission found in its February 13, 2023 order denying the Village's motion to hold this proceeding in abeyance in light of the appeal of the Sub 21 Order and the litigation over the purported ROFR, the Commission has jurisdiction to make a determination for all the assets at issue regardless of the outcome of the appeal of the Sub 21 Order or the ROFR litigation.
+In addition to the Commission's decision in this docket, another variable that may affect the manner and timing of closing of the Proposed Transaction is a purported Right of First Refusal (ROFR) in a document between BHIL and the Village.
+(Tr.
+Vol. 6, 161; Vol. 9, 131).
+In his testimony, Mr. Roberts acknowledged the issue but noted it was unclear at this time as to whether or how it would affect the Proposed Transaction.
+(Tr.
+Vol. 3, 119; Vol. 4, 34 & 37 ("have to work with the lender to structure around that uncertainty")).

+The validity and legal efficacy of the ROFR is currently a question before the North Carolina General Courts of Justice and not this Commission (Tr.
+Vol. 2, 67).
+The purported ROFR document was not presented at the hearing in this docket, and this Commission has not been asked to review or opine on that document.
+As the Commission found in its February 13, 2023, Order in response to the Village's motion to hold this transfer proceeding in abeyance in light of the appeal of the Sub 21 Order and the litigation over the purported ROFR, the Commission's Sub 21 Order provides jurisdiction to the Commission to make this transfer determination for all the assets at issue regardless of the Sub 21 appeal or the ROFR litigation.
 Therefore, the Commission can and will decide the matters properly before it at this time.

-The evidence supporting these findings of fact is found in the Stipulation and the testimony of the Public Staff's and the Applicants' witnesses.
+The evidence supporting these findings of fact is contained in the Stipulation, the testimony of the Public Staff witnesses, and the testimony of the Applicants' witnesses.

 The Stipulation is material evidence.
-While the Stipulation and Regulatory Conditions were filed after the conclusion of the evidentiary hearing, the Commission granted the Village's request for an extension of time for filing proposed orders and briefs to allow time for the Village to prepare its response to the Stipulation.
-Late-filed exhibits have been admitted by the Commission in other proceedings.
-Such evidence is not unusual, and no party requested that the Commission reopen the hearing on the settlement.
-In these circumstances, consideration of the Stipulation and Regulatory Conditions as additional evidence is reasonable, fair, and necessary to provide the Commission a complete record upon which to base its decision.
+While the Stipulation and Regulatory Conditions were filed after the evidentiary hearing, the Commission has granted the Village's request for a seven-day extension of time for filing proposed orders and/or brief in order to allow time for the Village to prepare its response to the Stipulation.
+Late-filed (post-hearing) exhibits have been admitted by the Commission in other proceedings, so post hearing evidence is not unusual, and no party requested a follow-up hearing on the settlement.
+In these circumstances, consideration of the Stipulation and Regulatory Conditions as additional evidence is reasonable, fair, and necessary to provide the Commission a complete record on which to base its decision.

-A nonunanimous stipulation must be weighed along with all other evidence in a contested proceeding, and the Commission must make its own independent decision, as required by State ex rel.
+A non-unanimous stipulation must be weighed along with all other evidence in a contested proceeding, and the Commission must make its own independent decision, as required by State ex rel.
 Utilities Commission v.
 Carolina Utility Customers Ass'n, Inc., 348 N.C.
 452, 500 S.E.2d 693 (1998) (CUCA I), and State ex rel.
 Utilities Commission v.
 Carolina Utility Customers Ass'n, Inc., 351 N.C.
 223, 524 S.E.2d 10 (2000) (CUCA II).
 In CUCA I, the Supreme Court held: